Time and Eternity: Soundtrack

 The game's theme song, "Rewind", is performed by Japanese R&B and J-pop singer May J. The music score is by Yuzo Koshiro and Takeshi Yanagawa.

 Reception

-Time and Eternity was met with negative reception by critics and maintains a 42/100 average rating on Metacritic, pooling reviews from 40 separate online sources.
+Time and Eternity received "generally unfavorable reviews" according to the review aggregation website Metacritic.
 Elliot Gay, associate editor of Japanator, gave the game a very negative review, heavily criticizing the characters, animation, plot, and gameplay.
-IGN gave it a 5.6, praising its unique combat system and character progression, but criticizing its dating simulator elements, technical issues, and repetition.
+IGN praised the game's unique combat system and character progression, but criticized its dating simulator elements, technical issues, and repetition.

+The Digital Fix gave it a score of four out of ten, saying, "Rather than the suave, impressive chat-up line it could so easily have been, Time and Eternity instead sashays up to feminism and blurts 'I like your boobs' like Seth Rogen's menacing delivery in Donnie Darko.
+It could be a misjudged line but it's not attractive and it's not funny.
+It's just plain creepy."
+Slant Magazine gave it a score of one star out of five, saying, "This clumsy attempt at RPG matchmaking throws together a super-casual dating simulation with a sluggish battle system, framing the whole thing with a story that never stops wobbling between the serious and lecherous."
+Anime News Network gave it a D−, saying, "Time and Eternity's attempt at playing anime falls to ruin at every possible juncture.
+Hoping to fuse games and animation into a revolutionary RPG, it instead picks terrible ingredients from both worlds.
+It adopts the random-battle drudgery and routine questing of a mediocre RPG, plus the juvenile storyline from a low-budget TV series that only the most ardent fans would watch beyond the first commercial jump.
+It's anime, sure enough, but in the worst way."

-Not all reviews of the game were negative; Famitsu gave the game a 32 out of 40 rating.
+Not all reviews of the game were negative; Famitsu gave it a score of one nine, two eights, and one seven for a total of 32 out of 40.
 Richard Eisenbeis of Kotaku highly praised it, saying, "if you like JRPGs, this one is a must-play", though he did note the animation's "lack of polish".